turingschool/curriculum-site/module2/lessons/js_intro_to_dom_manipulation.md

 <section class="call-to-action">
 ### Your Turn

-Fork [this CodePen](https://codepen.io/turing-school/pen/bGGmOrR).
+Fork [this Report Card CodePen](https://codepen.io/turingschool/pen/rNEqEVw).
 In the `JS` file of the CodePen, complete the steps listed below.
 Work through each bullet one at a time.

 - Declare a variable `studentName` and assign the value of the element with the class of `student` to it
-- Declare a variable `schoolName` and assign the value of the `h3` element to it
 - Declare a variable `bestGrade` and assign the value of the element with a class of `grade-2` to it

 Now that we've queried the elements we need, we're going to change the data being displayed to users.
 So we need somewhere to store the new data that we're going to display instead.
-- Declare a variable `newData` to store an object with keys of `studentName`, `schoolName`, and `bestGrade`.
+- Declare a variable `newData` to store an object with keys of `studentName` and `bestGrade`.
 Make the value of each key be the new name, school, and grade that you'll want to change the display to.

 Now, change the text of each queried element to display the data you saved in your newData object.
-- Change the `innerText` of the `studentName` variable to the `studentName` value from your `newData` object (use dot notation)
+- Change the `innerText` of the `studentName` variable to be the `studentName` value from your `newData` object (use dot notation)
-- Change the `innerText` of the `schoolName` variable to the `schoolName` value from your object
-- Change the `innerText` of the `bestGrade` variable to be the grade you gave your `bestGrade` key in your object
+- Change the `innerText` of the `bestGrade` variable to be the `bestGrade` value from your `newData` object
 </section>

 ## Event Listeners